animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Now, if you have configured {data-store-name} to use PDX for serialization (instead of Java serialization, for instance) you can also set the `pdx-read-serialized` attribute to `true` in your configuration of the {data-store-name} server(s), as follows:
+Now, if you have configured GemFire to use PDX for serialization (instead of Java serialization, for instance) you can also set the `pdx-read-serialized` attribute to `true` in your configuration of the GemFire server(s), as follows:

 </div>